Liverpool Prison is a men’s prison in the Walton area of Liverpool.

 Everyone also finds out about the rules, fire safety, and how things like calls and visits work.

-About 750 men live at Liverpool Prison across 8 wings.
-There is a mixture of shared and single accommodation.
+About 750 prisoners live at Liverpool Prison across 8 wings.
+There is a mixture of shared and single cells.

 Education and work

 Education at Liverpool Prison is provided by Novus.
-Men can learn important skills, such as English and Maths, and train in a variety of professions including plastering, painting and decorating, catering, construction, industrial cleaning and IT.
+Prisoners can learn important skills, such as English and Maths, and train in a variety of professions including plastering, painting and decorating, catering, construction, industrial cleaning and IT.
 Subjects are picked to match opportunities in the local jobs market.
-Liverpool Prison works with careers guidance agencies to help guide residents into employment on release.
+Liverpool Prison works with careers guidance agencies to help guide prisoners into employment on release.

-Liverpool Prison runs several industrial workshops providing employment for residents.
+Liverpool Prison runs several industrial workshops providing employment for prisoners.
 These include the leather workshop, which produces leather goods for prisons, and the laundry, which processes internal and external commercial cleaning contracts.

 Liverpool Prison also offers a range of social and personal development courses focusing on rehabilitation and self-improvement.